StewartG1994/LibaryProject/README.md

 # LibaryProject

-This project is part of The Odin Project - its a Javascript programme in which I learn the use of objects and object contructors.
+This project is part of The Odin Project - its a Javascript program in which I learn the use of objects and object contructors.